digital-blueprint/toolkit/packages/auth/README.md

 ### Emitted attribute

-The component emits a `set-property` event for the attribute `auth`:
+The component emits a `dbp-set-property` event for the attribute `auth`:

 - `auth.subject`: Keycloak username
 - `auth.token`: Keycloak token to send with your requests